What Will Nature Do?

 What Will Nature Do?
 Lecture Series Part One: Climate change Scientists and Their Research

-Guest curator Dr. Dominique Bachelet, a senior climate change scientist and associate professor in Oregon State University and artist, curated a roster of climate change scientists from all over the country to present and discuss the positive and hopeful aspects of the scientists’ research.
+A roster of climate change scientists from all over the country presented and discussed positive and hopeful aspects of their science research.

 What Will Nature Do?
 Lecture Series Part Two: Artist and Their Artistic and Scientific Practices